meysamrazmi/4fasl/sites/all/modules/calendar_systems/README.txt

 === Extend : Plugin System and adding new calendar system ===

-Calendar systems mopdule has a plugable architecure which means that each calendar system is a plugin new calendar system can easily be added.
+Calendar systems module has a pluggable architecture which means that each calendar system is a plug-in new calendar system can easily be added.
-Plugins are located at calendar\v1\calendarSystems, they will be automatically detected and included by Caledanr systems module once put on this location.
+Plug-ins are located at calendar\v1\calendarSystems, they will be automatically detected and included by Calendar systems module once put on this location.
 Copy and rename one of the calendar system in this folder and start implementing you new calendar :)

 === Support ===